wwt/devasc-netconf-intro/README.md

+6. A PowerShell script will customize the lab environment automatically although and you need to paste a long command into a PowerShell window in order to start that process.
-6. Click the PowerShell icon in the task bar to open a new PowerShell window.
+   - Click the PowerShell icon in the task bar to open a new PowerShell window.
 Then, copy the entire command below to your clipboard, **right-click** in the PowerShell window to paste the command, and press your *Return/Enter* key to run the command:

 ```powershell
 Set-Executionpolicy -Scope CurrentUser -ExecutionPolicy UnRestricted -Force; Set-Location \Users\admin; Invoke-WebRequest -Uri 'https://devasc-netconf.s3-us-west-2.amazonaws.com/setup_lab.ps1' -OutFile 'setup_lab.ps1’; .\setup_lab.ps1